tduong10101/YAlarm/README.md

 # YAlarm
 Basic alarm App created in purpose of re-learn Python, project idea from [link](https://www.reddit.com/r/beginnerprojects/comments/4n9hne/project_idea_alarm_clock/)
 ## Getting Started:
-YAlarm using Tkinter to provide a UI for users to set alarms.
+YAlarm using Tkinter to provide an UI for users to set alarms.
 Once set time is reach, it will open a website base on link supplied by user.
-If there's no link supply or link error, YAlarm will open this [youtube video](https://youtu.be/WVP3fUzQHcg).
+If there's no link supplied or link error, YAlarm will open this [youtube video](https://youtu.be/WVP3fUzQHcg).

 If time set is already past, YAlarm will set the time for next day